 Enforcing ACF

-In our last piece, we warned fleets not to delay their electrification journey even amid pending litigation around California Air Resources Board’s (“CARB”) Advanced Clean Fleets (“ACF”) regulation.
+In our last update about the Advanced Clean Fleets (ACF) regulation, we warned fleets not to delay their electrification journey even amid pending litigation around California Air Resources Board’s (“CARB”) Advanced Clean Fleets (“ACF”) regulation.
 Now, we’re going to pull back the curtains on how noncompliance with California’s new EV regulations could result in direct penalties from CARB with severe financial and operational impacts for fleets.

 Financial impact of noncompliance